Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type

 \subsection{Outline of the proof}

 Our first task is to construct modular vector bundles on generalized Kummer fourfolds which are slope stable.
-Recall that a torsion free sheaf $\cF$ on a HK manifold $M$ of dimension $2n$ is modular if there exists $d(\cF)\in\QQ$ such that for all $\alpha\in H^2(M)$
+Recall that a torsion-free sheaf $\cF$ on a HK manifold $M$ of dimension $2n$ is modular if there exists a $d(\cF)\in\QQ$ such that for all $\alpha\in H^2(M)$